-The country’s transformation in recent years has revealed the dualism at play.
-The pace of reform has been too slow for some, especially among international observers, as Qatar remains a tribal society with an autocratic regime.
-But conservative elements see change as moving too fast and posing a threat to the traditional and Islamic character of Qatari society.
+The country’s transformation in recent years has revealed a dualism.
+Some observers, particularly internationally, argue that the pace of reform is too slow, as Qatar remains a tribal society under an autocratic regime.
+However, conservative elements view the ongoing changes as taking place too rapidly, and as a threat to the traditional Islamic character of Qatari society.
+Overall, Qataris express high levels of satisfaction with the government’s policies and the emir himself.

-The state has complete control over its territory and total monopoly on the use of force through its security forces: police, military and intelligence services.
-These units are under the direct control of either the Ministry of Interior or the Ministry of Defense.
-Dissident groups that pose a serious challenge to the authorities do not exist.
-Succession, a sensitive issue in many neighboring monarchies, is not contentious for the foreseeable future.
+The state exercises complete control over its territory and holds a total monopoly on the use of force through its security forces, including the police, military and intelligence services.
+These units are directly controlled by either the Ministry of Interior or the Ministry of Defense.
+There are no dissident groups that pose a serious challenge to the authorities.
+The issue of succession, which is sensitive in many neighboring monarchies, does not appear to be contentious for the foreseeable future.

 Monopoly on the use of force